 The show called the theatre home until 2011 when once again circumstances necessitated a move.
 The 25th annual milestone was held at the Hawley Silk Mill where it enjoyed record attendance and the proceeds were once again shared with the theatre, along with the Hawley Public Library and the Wayne County Arts Alliance.

-Page 2 of 2 - This year as in 2012 the Show will benefit the Ritz Theatre, the Hawley Public Library and the Dorflinger Museum and Sanctuary.
+This year as in 2012 the Show will benefit the Ritz Theatre, the Hawley Public Library and the Dorflinger Museum and Sanctuary.